 If you are installing multiple soffit lights around your home, you may want to control them all using a single switch or dimmers.
 However, using multiple incandescent lights (that are easy to dim) can put a lot of load on a single switch.
 This is why LEDs become an advantage to use for soffit lighting since they consume lower power and gives better performance for multiple fixtures.

-To accomplish dimming, each light requires a dedicated driver.
+To accomplish dimming, each soffit light requires a dedicated driver.
 This becomes a challenge when multiple lights are connected to a single driver.
 To solve this, you can put all the light drivers inside a large junction box and use extension cables to connect remote lights in various locations.
 When following this method, make sure that the junction box and work is up to your local electrical code, and that the fixtures wires are matched with the correct driver.

 Compared to incandescent lights, LEDs generally produce less heat which will not require you to add a barrier between the lights and insulation.
-It is very important to your soffit lights installed in direct contact with insulation are IC rated for safety purposes.
+It is very important to check if the soffit lights installed in direct contact with insulation are IC rated for safety purposes.

 What you need to install lights under your eaves